Class definition

 Why to use Encapsulation

-Encapsulation means protecting important data inside the class which we do not
+protecting important data inside the class which we do not

 want to be exposed outside of the class.

-So encapsulation means hiding the important features of a class which is not been needed to be exposed outside of a class and exposing only necessary things of a class.
+means hiding the important features of a class which is not been needed to

-Here hidden part of a class acts like Encapsulation and exposed part of a class acts like Abstraction.
+a class acts like Encapsulation and exposed part of a class acts like

 class clsTelevision